steinim/writings/hva_kan_vi_laere_av_conway.md

 ### Årsak #1
 > The realization that the system will be large, together with certain pressures in their organization, make irresistible the temptation to assign too many people to a design effort.

 Om oppgaven blir for stor er det fristende å skalere opp med mye folk.
 Store IT-prosjekter er et godt eksempel på at man gaper over for mye.
-Ofte tar man ikke i betraktning at flere folk ikke gjør at oppgaven løses raskerei eller bedre.
+Ofte tar man ikke i betraktning at flere folk ikke gjør at oppgaven løses raskere eller bedre.

 > Two men working for a year or one hundred men working for a week (at the same hourly cost per man) are (not) resources of equal value.